ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/usb.md

 ##### Defined behavior

-- You can use any endpoint configurations that fits in the parameters of the table returned by `USBPhy::endpoint_table`.
+- You can use any endpoint configurations that fit in the parameters of the table returned by `USBPhy::endpoint_table`.
 - You can use all endpoints in any valid endpoint configuration concurrently.
 - The device supports use of at least one control, bulk, interrupt and isochronous in each direction at the same time - at least 8 endpoints.
 - USBPhy supports all standard endpoint sizes (wMaxPacketSize).